 Community Foundations are local, independent and not-for-profit.
 They run a well proven model of place-based philanthropy which has been growing across the world for over 100 years, and they are now established in most regions of New Zealand.

-Community Foundations focus on a place and its people, enabling local's aspirations for their community to take shape.
-They run a lean model and are governed by super passionate and skilled local volunteer Boards.
+Community Foundations focus on a place and its people, strengthening communities from within and enabling local's aspirations for their community to take shape.
+They are governed by super passionate and skilled local volunteer Boards.

-Community Foundations build long-term, reliable funding streams for their local communities by investing and growing the gifts they receive.
+Community Foundations are connectors between local philanthropy and community needs and opportunities.
+Many convene impactful projects and all are building long-term, reliable funding streams for their local communities by investing and growing the gifts they receive.
 So, you’re not really giving to a Community Foundation, but through it.
 And the invested model means your generosity will have benefits, forever.

-In New Zealand Community Trusts have similar models to ours in that they have an existing pool of assets, which are invested on behalf of the local community with the income given out as grants.
+In New Zealand, Community Trusts have similar models to ours in that they have an existing pool of assets, which are invested on behalf of the local community with the income given out as grants.
 But Community Foundations are different because we are constantly growing a local fund through the generosity of local people.
-Further, we enable local people to get involved with assessing community priorities for funding and where the grants will go.
+Further, we enable locals to be involved with assessing community priorities and where the funding will go.

 Our model is tried-and-tested and has proven to be successful across the world for over 100 years.

 Read more about CFNZ's history here >>

 “Community Foundations are set up to encourage personal philanthropy at a local level, playing a crucial role in helping people give back where communities need it most.
 We help people realise their philanthropic goals by matching their interests with community needs and finding innovative ways to make every donation count.”